lacker/seticore/README.md

 ## Quickstart

+You need:

+* g++
+* cmake
+* a CUDA toolkit
-You need g++, cmake (developed with 3.23.2), a CUDA toolkit, and hdf5 with the bitshuffle plugin installed. `nvcc` should be in your `$PATH`.
+* hdf5 with the bitshuffle plugin installed
+* meson (`pip install meson`)
+* ninja (`sudo apt-get install ninja-build`)

 Git clone this repo, then update submodules, then run the make scripts:

 ```
 git submodule init
 git submodule update

-# This will ask for sudo to do a make install.
-Not ideal, I'm working on it
-./make_capnproto.sh

-./make.sh
+cd build
+meson compile
 ```

 then run on an h5 file:

 ```
-./build/seticore /path/to/your.h5
+./seticore /path/to/your.h5
 ```

 It will behave roughly like turboseti.
 If something doesn't immediately work, try the more detailed instructions below.

-## More Detailed Installation Instructions

-The build is using CMake.
-I've been developing on Ubuntu 18.
-You need to install the CUDA dev kit, go follow Nvidia's instructions for that.
+## Notes on installing hdf5

+hdf5 is currently the most common source of installation problems.

 You're probably better off deactivating any conda environment before installing.
 Conda sets up the environment to use its own copies of `hdf5` and CUDA, and it's simpler to just